datalad-handbook/book/docs/basics/101-117-sharelocal2.rst

    $ git annex whereis Long_Now__Seminars_About_Long_term_Thinking/2005_01_15__James_Carse__Religious_War_In_Light_of_the_Infinite_Game.mp3

-As you can see, the file content previously downloaded with a :command:`datalad get` has a third source, your original dataset on your computer.
+As you can see, the file content previously downloaded with a :dlcmd:`get` has a third source, your original dataset on your computer.
 The file we did not yet retrieve in the original dataset only has only two sources.

-Let's see how this affects a :command:`datalad get`:
+Let's see how this affects a :dlcmd:`get`:

 .. runrecord:: _examples/DL-101-117-103
    :language: console